msedgren/cursing_less_talon/README.md

   For example: `remove curosr 1` will remove the first cursor from top/left to bottom in the editor.
 - remove all secondary cursors: Remove all cursors below the first cursor.
   For example: `remove all secondary cursors`.

+### Marking Cursors
+- mark number: Mark the primary selection with the number given.
+  For example: `mark 1` will mark the selected content and store it in mark 1.
+- past mark number: Paste the content of the mark with the given number at the current location.
+  For example: `past mark 1` will paste the content of the mark 1 at the current cursor position.
+- remove mark number: Remove the mark with the given number.
+  For example: `remove mark 1` will remove the mark 1.
+- remove all marks: Remove all marks from the editor.
+  For example: `remove all marks` will clear all marks that have been set.
+- toggle marks window: Toggle the display of the marks tool window.
+  For example: `toggle marks window` will show or hide the marks tool window.

+### Swapping
+- swap selections number number: Swap the selections of two cursors given by their numbers.
+  For example: `swap selections 1 2` will swap the selections of cursor 1 and cursor 2.
+- swap selection_type color shape key with color shape key: Swap a token (color, shape, and character) with another token.
+  For example: `swap select red square each with blue circle bee` will swap the token with an e character with a red square above it with the token with a b character with a blue circle above it.